Are you thinking about buying an Airfree air purifier, but having a hard time trying to figure out which one to get?

 Eight Models to Choose From

-The Airfree line of air sterilizers consist of eight models:
+The Airfree line of air sterilizers consists of eight models:

 How Airfree Air Purifiers are the Same

 While you may think that trying to compare eight different air cleaner models would be a hassle, we assure that it’s really not that difficult in when it comes to Airfree products.

 In fact, what you’ll find with these Airfree models is that each one shares three key features in common.
 Regardless of the model you choose, you’ll enjoy these aspects listed below.

 Unlike other air purifiers that either rely on a HEPA filter or an ionizer to clean the air, Airfree devices use a patented Thermodynamic TSS Technology that eliminates microorganisms and allergens by destroying them at their core.

 Airfree air cleaners operate by drawing air from the room into the unit, heating it to over 400 ºF and instantly sterilizing it.
 The clean, purified air is then cooled inside the device before being pumped back into the room.